IMPORTANT INTESTIONAL BACTERIA & HEALTH

 Administration of the lactic bacteria is being used on a large scale for the prevention or inhibition of uropathogenic bacteria, with studies being conducted on the use of L. rhamnosus in reguards to the prevention of recurrent urinary tract infections.

-"Bacillus doderlein" has, for decades, been identified or designed as the species of bifidobacterium and lactobacilli that comprise normal vaginal flora.
+"Bacillus doderlein" has, for decades, been identified or designated as the species of bifidobacteria and lactobacilli that comprise normal vaginal flora.
 L. rhamnosus and L. acidophilus are among a number of lactobacilli that have been identified in this category.
-These indigenous vaginal lactic flora inhibit the growth of uropathogens, such as:
+These indigenous vaginal lactic flora inhibit the growth of uropathogens, such as:---Candida albicans---escherichia coli---hemophilus vaginalis---trichomonas vaginalis.
+Lactobacillus rhamnosus may be considered as one of the more important lactobacilli---it has been shown, for example, to have many advantages over Lactobacillus acidophilus, including:

 1. Digestion of a greater number of carbohydrates.